This use case shows how a customer data analyst can use journey channel analysis to help drive revenue growth for a new product launch.

 Last year, CityCool unveiled a cutting-edge electronic watch called Sleekfit.
 After a profitable market response and positive feedback from consumers, CityCool is ready to launch Sleekfit 2.0.
 Anthony, a Customer Data Analyst at CityCool, wants to support the Sleekfit 2.0 launch to help meet the business goal of increasing revenue by 10%.

-Anthony wants to understand the paths that led to the purchase of a Sleekfit 1.0 to discover whether there are any interaction patterns that CityCool's customer experience designers would find useful for their design of the Sleekfit 2.0 campaign.
+Anthony wants to understand the paths that led to the sale of a Sleekfit 1.0 to discover whether there are any interaction patterns that CityCool's customer experience designers would find useful for the Sleekfit 2.0 campaign.

-CityCool has a subset of buyers who tend to spend the most—the top-tier buyers.
+CityCool has a subset of buyers who tend to spend the most - the top-tier buyers.
 Anthony wants to know what it will take to get these customers to purchase the Sleekfit 2.0.
-He would like to understand what paths these top-tier buyers take, so he decides to limit his report to show only the paths that were taken by these buyers.
+He would like to understand what paths these top-tier buyers take, so he decides to limit his report to show only the paths taken by these buyers.
 He selects Top Tier Buyers from the Audience menu.

 Anthony wants to see the top five most-traveled paths that meet his criteria.
 He selects this option from the Report options menu.

 Next, Anthony selects the Cart Purchased event as the end touchpoint of the paths that he wants to see.
 Only paths that resulted in a cart purchase will be included in his report.
 Anthony filters the Cart purchased event to include only purchases that included a Sleekfit 1.0.